mariocuomo/artificial_intelligence/README.md

 <b>RM</b> | 11 |  | 45 | |28 | | |22 |17 |37 ||
 <b>TO</b> |  |  |  | | | |14 | | | ||

-. | CROW FLIES TO NA
+. | DISTANCE AS CROW FLIES TO NA
 --- | ---
 <b>AQ</b> | 18
 <b>AN</b> | 31